5 Employee Feedback Examples and How to Use Them

 "Feedback" isn't a term that many employees want to hear from their boss at work.
 It sparks not-so-happy memories — uncomfortable conversations, unapproachable managers, and focusing on mistakes — not to mention sweaty palms, clenched stomachs, and rapid heartbeats.
 Many employees fear it rather than welcome it.

-Sometimes, the same is true among company communication.
+Sometimes, the same is true in company communication.
 Knowing how most employees perceive employee feedback, leaders feel uneasy about giving it.
-However, any business or organization needs to provide employee feedback to make positive changes in the work environment and business as a whole.
+However, any business or organization needs to provide feedback for employees to make positive changes in the work environment and the business as a whole.

-In this post, we’ll look at some examples of employee feedback and how you can use them to build a culture of welcome feedback and positive listening.
+In this post, we'll look at some employee feedback examples and how you can use them to build a culture of welcome feedback and positive listening.
+We'll explore various types of work feedback, including professional positive feedback examples and improvement feedback examples for colleagues.

 But first…